Riverpod-style ergonomics with explicit runtime behavior.

 Compatibility Note

-miniriverpod intentionally keeps Provider + AsyncProvider + WidgetRef close to Riverpod, but replaces codegen-heavy patterns with subclass + args and explicit mutation calls.
+miniriverpod intentionally keeps Provider + AsyncProvider + WidgetRef close to Riverpod, but replaces codegen-heavy paths with subclass + args, Scope-based injection, and explicit mutation calls.

 Previous